Murray D. Martin

-Murray D. Martin (born December 11, 1947) is the former Chairman, President and Chief Executive Officer of the U.S.-based Pitney Bowes (NYSE: PBI).
+Murray D. Martin (born December 11, 1947) is and Canadian American business executive who was the former chairman, president and chief executive officer of the U.S.-based Pitney Bowes (NYSE).
 In 2007, he was appointed CEO to succeed Michael J. Critelli.
 Martin joined Pitney Bowes in 1987 and is best known for Pitney Bowes’ transformation from an American company selling goods and services into a global company.

 Early life and career

 Son of a minister and raised with his six siblings in rural Hawkesville, Ontario, Canada, Martin developed his passion for hockey, reading, business, and inventing things.
 One of his inventions was a telegraph system to communicate with friends.
-Raising German shepherds and boxers was Martin's first business which he started at 5 years old.
+Raising German shepherds and boxers was Martin's first business, which he started at 5 years old.
 At 10, he was managing a country store.
 A hockey-related injury at age 15 resulted in the permanent gold cap on his front tooth.